resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 The image file that I’ve chosen to be the basis of my hard drive is copied from where it is being stored to the physical machine on which it is going to be used.
 This physical machine is called the host.

-We say "host" because the free machine you are launching is ordinarily going to be a “virtual machine”.
+We say "host" because the free machine you are launching is ordinarily going to be a "virtual machine".

 A virtual machine is one that is simply software and hardware working in concert to emulate a real machine.
 You can think of it as being a program pretending to be a computer.
 Much like your desktop computer can run many applications